mmallicoat/marshallmallicoat.com/content/pages/about.rst

 About Me
 ========

 My name is Marshall Mallicoat.
-I was born in Fairfax, Virginia.
-I earned a bachelor's degree in mathematics from the University of Kansas.
+I grew up in the lower Kansas River basin and studied mathematics at the University of Kansas.
-I live in Chicago, Illinois.
-I write and fiddle with computers.
+I live in Chicago, where I write and fiddle with computers.

 *   Email: mm [at] marshallmallicoat.com
 *   Gophersite: ``gopher://clod.us``